Acquired idiopathic generalized anhidrosis: Diagnosis

-When criteria A and B are met, the diagnosis of acquired idiopathic generalized anhidrosis is made.
+When criteria 1 and 2 are met, the diagnosis of acquired idiopathic generalized anhidrosis is made.

 Quantitative sudomotor axon reflex test and microneurography are used in the diagnosis of acquired idiopathic generalized anhidrosis.
 However, these refined methods are mostly used for research purposes and not generally available.
 Skin biopsy analysis may play a crucial role in the identification of acquired idiopathic generalized anhidrosis subgroups.

 Treatment

 The early phases of acquired idiopathic generalized anhidrosis are indicated for corticosteroid therapy.
 Corticosteroids are said to have a negative effect on patients who have delayed starting treatment or who have sweat gland tissue deterioration.
 In addition, antihistamines, cyclosporine, and gabapentine have been used to treat acquired idiopathic generalized anhidrosis.

 Epidemiology

 Since there are currently no published epidemiological data on acquired idiopathic generalized anhidrosis, its prevalence and morbidity are unclear.
 Given that as of 2016, there had only been about 100 cases reported, acquired idiopathic generalized anhidrosis is thought to be extremely uncommon.

 Most known cases of acquired idiopathic generalized anhidrosis were documented in Japan.
 Therefore, it is uncertain if its prevalence changes according to area and race.
 With men making up over 80% of documented instances, acquired idiopathic generalized anhidrosis is noticeably more common in this population. acquired idiopathic generalized anhidrosis can strike at any age, from infancy to the eighth decade of life, even though the average onset age falls between the second and fourth decades of life.